 Apollo is one hell of a cocky bastard and his ring entrance is a sight to behold.
 Featuring the ‘Godfather of Soul’ James Brown bellowing out a rendition of “Living in America”, and Apollo dancing along all clad in Uncle Sam outfit complete with top hat.
 It’s a great scene in the film and really gets us in the mood for what may happen next and has inspired the entrances of real-life boxers and wrestlers ever since.

-It might be the reason as to why Apollo gets slaughtered here because that entrance is enough to tired out any fit and able person.
+It might be the reason as to why Apollo gets slaughtered here because that entrance is enough to tire out any fit and able person.
 We can’t help but notice though that it’s just another way of showing the world how ‘up their own ass’ the USA really is, with that good old “‘Merica, Fuck Yeah!” attitude.

 We love Apollo, but we can’t help but notice that something bad is going to happen when he agrees to fight Drago so early in the film.
 With his ring entrance enough to make anyone want to punch his lights out, Drago doesn’t hold back on and shows no remorse when he’s dying at the end of the fight.
 Rocky waits at ringside sporting his Hugo Boss track suit for all to see fighting with his loyalty to Apollo who demanded that Rocky must not stop the fight under any circumstances.
 Either that or Rocky had a bet on for Drago to win by technical knock out!